Flutterwave/React-Native/README.v2.old.md

 ````

 ### :fire: IMPORTANT INFORMATION :fire:
-If the `options` property on the [PayWithFlutterwaveV2](flutterwavebuttonprops-interface) changes, when next the user taps on the button a new payment will be initialized whether the last one was successful or not.
+If the `options` property on the [FlutterwaveButton](flutterwavebuttonprops-interface) changes, when next the user taps on the button a new payment will be initialized whether the last one was successful or not.

 Remember you cannot use the same transaction reference for two different payments, remember to recreate the transaction reference before allowing the user initiate a new payment.